September 18, 2020

-A warm welcome to Rev. Megan Sanders who will be leading us in worship this Sunday.
-Service will be livestreaming to our YouTube channel from the churchyard as we gather for in-person worship.
+Sunday's service will be livestreaming to our YouTube channel from the churchyard as we gather for in-person worship.

 If you plan to attend worship in the churchyard, you must sign up here.
 We are limited to 25 people.
-If you are person 26 or higher, you will be given first dibs on the signup next week.
+If you are person 26 or higher, you will be given first dibs on the sign up next week.